operator-playground-io/kong-operator-tile/tutorials/operator-installation-verification-tutorial.md

 ---
-title: Jaeger Operator Installation Verification Tutorial
+title: Kong Operator Installation Verification Tutorial
 description: This tutorial explains how to verify that the Kong Operator installed properly in the namespace
 ---